DavideTriso/aria-accordion/README.md

 By default the plugin is configured to use JS to expand/collapse accordion panels.
 Setting the option **cssTransitions** to 'true' will disable the JS animations and it is possible to implement the transitions directly in the css.
 In fact, the plugin toggles the classes passed along with the options **accExpandedClass**, **accBtnExpandedClass** and **accCollapseExpandedClass** when an accordion is toggled.

+## Planned features

+* Better SCSS: Mixins to quickly build awesome accordions will be provided.
+* Better integration with **t** css framework.
+* Hash navigation and deep linking.

 ## LICENSE